Mandatory Blood Lead Testing

 Memorandum to Inform Parents About Lead Results

-The following memorandums can be used by school nurses to send to parents or guardians notifying them that their child may not have received a blood lead test according to records at the Iowa Department of Public Health.
+The following memorandums can be used by school nurses to send to parents or guardians notifying them their child may not have received a blood lead test according to the Health Department's records.